ricellicarvalho/aws-sqs-frontend/README.md

 # Clone this repository
 $ git clone git@github.com:ricellicarvalho/aws-sqs-frontend.git

+# Enter the application
+$ cd aws-sqs-frontend

 # Install dependencies
 $ npm install

+# Run the command:
+$ npm start
 ```
 Open the browser at the following url to access the application [`http://localhost:3000`](http://localhost:3000)